Professor Emeritus of New Testament and Christian Origins

 M.A., M.Phil., Ph.D, Columbia University-Union Theological Seminary, New York

 Joel Marcus teaches New Testament with an emphasis on the Gospels and the context of early Christianity within Judaism.
-His publications include two monographs on Mark, a two-volume commentary on the same Gospel in the Anchor Bible series (Doubleday, 2000, 2009), and several articles about the parting of the ways between Judaism and the Christianity of the first three centuries of the Christian era.
-He is currently writing a monograph on John the Baptist.
+His publications include two monographs on Mark, a two-volume commentary on the same Gospel in the Anchor Bible series, and a forthcoming monograph on John the Baptist.
+He is currently working on the relationship between Judaism and Christianity in the first three Christian centuries.

 - William Shakespeare, As You Like It

 - Gershom Scholem, The Messianic Idea in Judaism and Other Essays